Carbonate Bulk Isotope Analysis

 Appropriate precautions should be taken to protect yourself against the cold temperatures, phosphoric acid, and reasonably warm temperatures associated with this method.
 Wear safety glasses and leather gloves when handling liquid nitrogen.
 Wear nitrile gloves and safety glasses when changing the phosphoric acid.
 Refill acid from stock container to vessel in a chemical fume hood.
 Users are expected to know the contents of the MSDS for phosphoric acid.
 Leather gloves should be worn when handling the magazine from the oven.

-- Place two empty clean vessels in the first two, unnumbered, positions on the rack.
+- Place an empty, clean vessel in each of the first two, unnumbered, positions on the rack.

 - You don't have to run a full tray of samples.
-If you have fewer samples just make sure you have at least three sets of isotope standards and five-ish qtycal standards (if you are included those), and then you will have empty spots at the end of the run.
+If you have fewer samples make sure you have at least three sets of isotope standards and five-ish qtycal standards (if you include those), and then you will have empty spots at the end of the run.
 You will then need to highlight only those rows in the sequence table that have vials.